*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

 Where Can You Find Matsutake Mushrooms?

 Matsutake are most common in Japan, the picking season there being between September and October.
 In the US, Matsutake grow most abundantly along the coast of Washington state.
 So much so that they are exported to be sold in Asian markets all over the country.
 They also grow in California and the Pacific Northwest, Oregon and Idaho where they are harvested between September and January.
-Outside of the US they can be found in Canada, Sweden, Finland, Korea and China.
+Outside of the US they grow in Canada, Sweden, Finland, Korea and China.

 Harvesting Matsutake mushrooms is simple, but they’re hard to find because of their specific growth requirements and the rarity of appropriate terrain and forests.
 This directly affects the price.
 At the beginning of the harvest season, the price of Japanese Matsutake mushrooms can go up to $1,000 per kilogram (about 2.2 pounds).
 In contrast, the average value of Matsutake which have been imported into Japan is around $90 per kilogram.